Coming June 15, 2018!

 Charlyn Griffith, Program Curator - An interdisciplinary artist and social scientist who is deeply committed to naming frontline communities as impact makers in all areas of industry (particularly as it relates to development, education and art) and to doing thinking that supports sustainable and culturally responsible design and placemaking.
 Charlyn Griffith is a part of Wholistic, a queer, woman and POC led incubator of sorts.
 She is an active member of Soil Generation, a Black & Brown-led coalition of gardeners, farmers, individuals, and community-based organizations working to ensure people of color regain community control of land and food, to secure access to the resources necessary to determine how the land is used, address community health concerns, grow food and improve the environment.

-Dylan DeVlieger, Farm Manager - A Philadelphia-based farmer with a background in fine art.
+Dylan DeVlieger, Farmer - A Philadelphia-based farmer with a background in fine art.
 From helping in his family’s garden as a child, to growing vegetables professionally in Delaware County, Dylan has been gardening for as long as he can remember.
 Prior to working for PHS, he was the field supervisor at Red Hill Farm, a 130 member CSA Farm owned by the Sisters of Saint Francis.
 Aside from growing vegetables, Dylan is an active forager and wildcrafter.
 He is excited about plant diversity and the unending possibilities that working with plants provides.
 Dylan is passionate about the intersection of art, horticulture, and social and environmental justice.

 To keep informed on developments and programming, please click here.